Elephant418/Staq-HelloWorldMVC/README.md

 [Staq](https://github.com/pixel418/Staq) is a modern & innovative PHP framework for enjoyable web development.

-This project is a simple Staq HelloWorld example, that show you the MVC organisation.
+This project is a simple Staq HelloWorld example, that show you the MVC structure.